Measures of association for approximating copulas: Checkerboard estimates for Chatterjee's xi

 \end{example}

-Whilst in the above example, different values of \(\kappa\) were considered, it is also interesting to compare the performance of the estimator \(\xi^{\kappa}_n\) with the classical Chatterjee estimator $\xi_n$ defined above in \eqref{estTn}.
-In Figure \ref{fig:time_scaling}, we compare the performance of our implementations of $\xi^{\kappa}_n$, $\overbar{\xi^{\kappa}_n}$ and $\underline{\xi^{\kappa}_n}$ for $\kappa=\frac13$ with standard implementations of the $\xi_n$ estimator at the exemplar of sample data from the model in \eqref{eq:single_factor_model}.
-Figure \ref{fig:convergence} shows that also in terms of precision these estimators do not fall behind the standard implementations of $\xi_n$ in the \texttt{xicorpy} and \texttt{scipy} packages.
-In conclusion, despite the formulas in Proposition \ref{lem:checkerboard_measures_of_association} being particularly appealing for a given cumulative distribution function, also in a practical setting given sample data they yield a reasonable approximation of Chatterjee's xi.
+Having fixed the grid exponent at \(\kappa=1/3\), we next compare the checkerboard estimators with the classical nearest-neighbour estimator \(\xi_n\) from \eqref{estTn}.
+In Figure \ref{fig:convergence}, we compare the precision of our implementations of $\xi^{\kappa}_n$, $\overbar{\xi^{\kappa}_n}$ and $\underline{\xi^{\kappa}_n}$ for $\kappa=\frac13$ with standard implementations of the $\xi_n$ estimator using sample data from the model in \eqref{eq:single_factor_model}.
+Figure \ref{fig:simulation_speed} shows that also in terms of performance these estimators do not fall behind the standard implementations of $\xi_n$ in the \texttt{xicorpy} and \texttt{scipy} packages.

+We now compare $\xi_n^\kappa$ with the nearest-neighbour estimator $\xi_n$ from \eqref{estTn} for different copula families and different levels of dependence.
+More precisely, the simulation uses four copula families---Gaussian, Clayton, Gumbel--Hougaard and Frank---at three calibrated dependence levels.
+The labels low, moderate and strong correspond approximately to the target values

+respectively.
+For each copula family, the parameter is chosen so that the corresponding reference value of Chatterjee's \(\xi\) is close to the target.
+The resulting parameter values are therefore comparable across families in the sense that they correspond to approximately the same value of Chatterjee's \(\xi\), although the local dependence structure may still differ substantially between copula families.
+For each family, dependence level and sample size

+we generate $300$ Monte Carlo samples.
+For the Gaussian copula the reference value is computed from the closed form